lchski/flowratio-local/README.md

       starting up flowratio after a year with a lambda of 45 minutes will have 12,000 "off" samples generated.
 I'm going to say that this is not going to be a problem for at least six months.
+- [ ] Changes to currentTime re-renders the entire application.
+With small history a-re-render-a-second is fine but I should break the time-dependent parts out from the ones that don't care about time.
+And/or memoize the history so at least not that re-renders every second but only when it changes.

 This is a fun refactoring project I might play with at some point.